Daniel-Diaz/stackage-multibuild/readme.md

 Build your package against different versions of stack.

-You need a `stackage-multibuild.yaml` file in the project directory, and then run `stackage-multibuild`.
+You need a `stackage-multibuild.config` file in the project directory, and then run `stackage-multibuild`.

 # Syntax